NFCHKK/mintisan.github.io/collections/classic/linux-kernel-module-programming-guide.md

 };
 ```

-The meaning is clear, and you should be aware that any member of the structure which you don't explicitly assign will be initialized to NULL by gcc.
+The meaning is clear, and you should be aware that any member of the structure which you don't explicitly assign will be initialized to `NULL` by gcc.

-An instance of struct file_operations containing pointers to functions that are used to implement read, write, open, ... syscalls is commonly named fops.
+An instance of struct `file_operations` containing pointers to functions that are used to implement `read`, `write`, `open`, ... `syscalls` is commonly named fops.

 #### 4.1.2.
 The structure

 Each device is represented in the kernel by a structure, which is defined in `linux/fs.h`.
 Be aware that a is a kernel level structure and never appears in a user space program.
 It's not the same thing as a , which is defined by glibc and would never appear in a kernel space function.
-Also, its name is a bit misleading; it represents an abstract open `file`, not a file on a disk, which is represented by a structure named inode.
+Also, its name is a bit misleading; it represents an abstract open `file`, not a file on a disk, which is represented by a structure named `inode`.

 An instance of `struct file` is commonly named `filp`.
 You'll also see it refered to as `struct file file`.
 Resist the temptation.

 Go ahead and look at the definition of file.
-Most of the entries you see, like struct dentry aren't used by device drivers, and you can ignore them.
+Most of the entries you see, like struct `dentry` aren't used by device drivers, and you can ignore them.
 This is because drivers don't fill file directly; they only use structures contained in file which are created elsewhere.

 #### 4.1.3.
 Registering A Device